getbluemorpho/blue-morpho/docs/tutorials/consolidate investment portfolios.md

 <img width="621" height="175" alt="image" src="https://github.com/user-attachments/assets/71a666b8-aa08-4ec2-8c24-a46b5cb7a75f" />

- - **Summary statistics**
+### Select your Knowledge Base

+> "Project ‘YOUR-PROJECT’, knowledge base ‘YOUR-KNOWLEDGE-BASE’

+### Query: Summary statistics

 Let's first verify that we can replicate summary statistics present in the account statements to confirm accuracy:

-> "Project ‘YOUR-PROJECT’, knowledge base ‘YOUR-KNOWLEDGE-BASE’, compute allocation (in terms of market value and % of total) by type of financial instrument, for each account.
-Take the cash position into account"
+> Compute allocation (in terms of market value and % of total) by type of financial instrument, for each account.
+Take the cash position into account.

+The agent should return:

 <img width="833" height="632" alt="image" src="https://github.com/user-attachments/assets/38a63385-da9c-437c-a5a0-5dddbff6b128" />